hyosung11/Launch-School/journal.md

 07:57 Study between 6 ~ 8 hours per day in addition to classes.
 More than 8 hours per day doesn't improve grades. *Learn Like a Pro*, 9.
 What's the proper citation method?
 Don't listen to music, including binaural beats.
 It slows down learning.

 09:11 After family breakfast and playing outside with SungOh.

+09:15 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+Anki cards (7)
+   * [x] 3.
+Study Session with Laurent > Mochi cards
+   * [x] 3.
+JS101 > L2 > 24.
+Walk-through: RPS video version part 2

+2. What will you do today?
+   * [ ] 1.
+Prepare for Interview
+   * [ ] 2.
+Do Interview
+   * [ ] 3.
+Assignment: Mortgage / Car Loan Calculator
+   * [ ] 4.
+Algorithm Writing Clinic
+   * [ ] 5.
+Anki cards
+   * [ ] 6.
+Study Session with Laurent
+   * [ ] 7.
+JS101 > L2 > 26 > RPS Bonus Features

+3. Are there any blockers or impediments preventing you from doing your work?
+   1. I need to prepare for and do interview for Technical Project Manager position at Encora, so that will take most of the morning.
+   2. Remember to take breaks and practice the fundamental human movements!

+11:18 Back to Launch School after the screening interview with Elias at Encora.
+I think it went well.
+I have made it to the next round.
+I need to research Agile/Scrum before the next interview.
+What is this resistance to doing the Mortgage Calculator assignment?

+11:47 Okay, I started the Mortgage Calculator assignment.
+Now getting ready for the Algorithm Writing Clinic.